-- the sustainability of the current business model given the low interest rate environment and restrictions on premium adjustments. - The implementation of digitalisation (i.e. online platforms) and quick response time to react to changed market environment and customer expectations.
+- the sustainability of the current cashflow model given the low interest rate environment and restrictions on premium adjustments and the high inflation sensitivity of the DKV model. - The implementation of digitalisation (i.e. online platforms) and quick response time to react to changed market environment and customer expectations to foster the DKV growth ambition. - Monitoring of changes within the evolving regulatory framework to ensure compliance with all applicable legislation. - The ongoing discussions within the Belgian Government on the reform of the hospital financing, possibly changing the supplementary fees system.